swiftlang/swift-evolution/proposals/nnnn-actors.md

 ## Source compatibility

-This proposal is additive, and should not break source compatibility.
-The addition of the `actor` contextual keyword to introduce actors is a parser change that does not break existing code, and the other changes are carefully staged so they do not change existing code.
+This proposal is mostly additive, and should not break source compatibility.
+The `actor` contextual keyword to introduce actors is a parser change that does not break existing code, and the other changes are carefully staged so they do not change existing code.
 Only new code that introduces actors or actor-isolation attributes will be affected.

 ## Effect on ABI stability

 This is purely additive to the ABI.
+Actor isolation itself is a static notion that is not part of the ABI.

 ## Effect on API resilience